artefactual/archivematica-docs/user-manual/ingest/ingest.rst

    :width: 80%
    :alt: Reingest link in Storage Service Packages tab

-2. The Storage Service will ask you to choose a pipeline, and the types of reingest (metadata only or metadata and objects in version 1.5)
+2. The Storage Service will ask you to choose a pipeline, the types of reingest (see above for thorough descriptions of each), and for full re-ingest, the name of the processing configuration.

 .. image:: images/reingest_ss_2.*
    :align: center
    :width: 80%
    :alt: Screen to choose pipeline and type of reingest

 3. The Storage Service will confirm that the AIP has been sent to the pipeline for reingest.
-Proceed to the Ingest tab of your pipeline, and follow steps 3-6 above.
+Proceed to the Transfer or Ingest tab of your pipeline, and follow steps 3-6 above.

+.. _re-ingest-api:

+API
+===

+Documentation to come.

 :ref:`Back to the top <ingest>`